Self Esteem Shop stays positive in the face of death of retail

 "That's not who we are," said Deanne Ginns-Gruenberg.
 "I would miss not to have a store front."

 Sometimes she's able to help a mother whose child is being bullied or dealing with emotional issues, she said.
-When they can walk out of the Self Esteem Shop the same day with the book in hand without waiting for Amazon to ship it, it really makes a difference for that family, said Ginns-Gruenberg.
+When they can walk out of the Self Esteem Shop the same day with the book in hand without waiting for an online store to ship it, it really makes a difference for that family, said Ginns-Gruenberg.

 "Am I saddened by Amazon and its tactics?
 Do I feel like David against Goliath?
 Yes.
 No question about it," she said.